-The Fire Authority is responsible for the Tyne and Wear Fire and Rescue Service and the Tyne and Wear Emergency Planning Unit and is required by law to publish certain performance indicators annually in local press.
+The Fire Authority is responsible for the Tyne and Wear Fire and Rescue Service, and is required by law to publish certain performance indicators annually in local press.
 I trust you will find them interesting; they show the statistical performance of the brigade for the last financial year but can not, or course, provide any indication of the true quality or scope of the service delivered every day to the citizens of Tyne and Wear.

 This Web page may give you some indication of this service as well as raise your awareness of the vital tasks carried out on your behalf by the elected members, officers and non-uniformed personnel who work collectively to provide you with a safe environment which is the envy of the Northern Region.